IBM/node-ibmapm-embed/readme-topics/nodejsdc_config_winterfell_container_microclimate.md

 4. In the <b>Standard monitoring agents</b> section, go to the <b>Data Collectors</b> tile and click <b>Configure</b>.
 5. Click <b>Download file</b> to download the `ibm-cloud-apm-dc-configpack.tar` file.

-Extract the `ibm-cloud-apm-dc-configpack.tar` file to get the `global.environmen`t file and the `keyfiles`.
+Extract the `ibm-cloud-apm-dc-configpack.tar` file to get the `global.environment` file and the `keyfiles`.
 This file contains all variables and their values required by data collectors for server connection.

 ### Install Data Collector